 - Intermediate wheeze can start between the ages of 1.5 and 3.5 years and last throughout later childhood.
-It is linked to allergy sensitization and lower pulmonary function test (PFT) scores.
+It is linked to allergy sensitization and lower pulmonary function test (PFT)iXA non-invasive test used to assess how well the lungs are functioning by testing the breathing. scores.

 - Late-onset wheeze is most commonly associated with nasal allergies, and it occurs more frequently in children aged three to six years.